 This is a country location, with big skies and endless lawns.
 Wind your day up in the lounge, then retire to the six sumptuous en-suite bedrooms, each one a personal sanctuary.
 Sink back among deep feather toppers, music, luxurious Egyptian cotton bed linen, fluffy towels and soft dressing gowns.

 There are gardens, and then there are gardens.
 Here, you have 1.5 acres of them, all as artfully manicured as the bathrooms and bedrooms.
-Lawns come dressed in picture-perfect English stripes, ready for kids (and pooch) to run and play, or just for a pre-dinner appetite-sharpening wander, glass in hand and head in the clouds.
+Lawns come dressed in picture-perfect English stripes, ready for a pre-dinner appetite-sharpening wander, glass in hand and head in the clouds.

 The rest of the outside space is also suitably sculpted.
 While away the evenings on the deck in the sunken garden, around the table.
 Jump into the six-seat Jacuzzi and watch the stars shoot across the pitch-black sky.
 Feed the logs in the fireplace, top up your glasses and keep the chatter going till dawn.